omerkarakelle/so_long/README.md

 A simple game project written in C language.

 How to play:
-clone repo and command the fallowing at the directory:
+clone repo and command the following at the directory:

 """""""""""""""""""""""""